 For Torben, however, this was a stroke of luck and exactly the right reason to start his entrepreneurial career.
 This frustration was formative for Torben's entrepreneurial career and nurtured a strong desire to do better in his own company.
 He wanted to give his employees more freedom, more responsibility and overall more creative freedom.
 Of course, always with the goal of increasing the satisfaction of both parties and the productivity of the company as a whole.

 A year and a half after our first start-up project failed, I was certain about one thing: I never want to be employed again!
 The freedom had just felt too good.
 It wasn't that I'd ever had a bad experience in a job.
 But even as a graduate in job interviews, I'd always wanted to do things differently, in my own way, and to be in a position to make important decisions by myself.

-This means I also don't feel like "hiring" anyone either.
-I want all team members at RAIDBOXES to feel like entrepreneurs.
-For me, this means responsibility for results and budgets, the freedom to make mistakes, and the freedom to get the best out of their areas of responsibility in the ways they see fit.
+Therefore, I have no desire to "hire" anyone.
+The word alone symbolises stagnation ("in place") for me.
+Therefore, I want all team members at Raidboxes to feel like entrepreneurs.
+For me, that means: responsibility for results and budget, the freedom to make mistakes as well as the freedom to get everything out of their area that they can and think is right.

 These are exactly the sort of people you need to create a holacratic organization.